tisalsabilaa/telco-churn-analysis/README.md

 ORDER BY churn_rate_pct DESC;
 ```
 Fiber optic combined with month-to-month contract produces a 54.61%
-churn rate — the single highest risk combination in the dataset.
+churn rate, the single highest risk combination in the dataset.

 ## Dataset Limitations
 - This is a public Kaggle dataset with no real business context or verified accuracy